 - “I liked the way you blew and popped the bubbles”

-If your child cries, let him or her know that it is OK to feel upset.
-Your child does not need to be brave
+If your child cries, let them know that it is OK to feel upset.
+Your child does not need to be brave.

 It can be helpful to give your child some control over what is happening (e.g. whether to sit on the bed or a parent’s lap for the procedure, what distraction to use during the procedure, who will talk to them during the procedure).
-These choices need to be discussed with the nurse and/or doctor first as they need to be real choices that can be followed through with.
+These choices need to be discussed with the nurse and/or doctor first as they need to be appropriate choices that can be followed through.

-For children over three it can also be helpful to provide them with a job during the procedure so they can focus on what they need to do – rather than what they can’t do eg. Your job during the blood test is to keep your arm still.
+For children over three it can also be helpful to give them a job during the procedure so they can focus on what they need to do – rather than what they can’t do eg. Your job during the blood test is to keep your arm still.

-It is good to talk with your child about the procedure afterwards; especially about what your child did that helped him/her cope.
-Some children may want to draw a picture about the experience.
+It is good to talk with your child about the procedure afterwards; especially about what your child did that helped them cope.
+Some children may want to draw a picture or talk to family and friends about the experience.
 This helps your child better understand what happened and may make it easier if more procedures are needed in the future.

-- As a parent you know your child best, and can therefore greatly assist staff in helping your child cope with the procedure or surgery.
+- As a parent you know your child best, and can help your child cope with the procedure or surgery.

-- Be honest and calm when informing your child about the procedure and answering his/her questions.
+- Be honest and calm when telling your child about the procedure and answering his/her questions.

 - Decide on which coping strategies you and your child think would be most helpful.

-If you child requires frequent procedures, and experiences anxiety you can contact the Child Life Departments at:
+experiences anxiety, you can contact the Child Life Therapy Departments at: